roxieetc/FFX-Trivia/README.md

 The main users for this trivia game will be Final Fantasy enthusiasts who enjoy the makeup of the FFX characters and story and would like to have something interactive to show off their knowledge and love for this game:

 - As a player, I would like an attractive title screen that immediately pulls me in and gets me excited to play this game.
-- As a player, I would like multiple choice questions so that I have an easier time working thorugh the questions, instead of typing in every answer.
+- As a player, I would like multiple choice questions so that I have an easier time working through the questions, instead of typing in every answer.
 - As a player, I would like images with my questions so that the questions appear more appealing instead of it being more of a reading assignment.
 - As a player, I would like to know whether the answer I selected is wrong so that I can know where I went wrong in the game.
 - As a player, I would like the game to keep score for me so that I don't have to keep track of that myself and can focus on the game elements throughout the trivia course.